jorgeriera/OSM-Data-Case-Study/README.md

 - [https://www.openstreetmap.org/#map=12/25.7588/-80.2180](https://www.openstreetmap.org/#map=12/25.7588/-80.2180)

 This is a map of my hometown from an open source mapping site called OpenStreetMap.
 Users are able to contribute to the map as they see fit.
 Given that it is a collaborative map, it is especially prone to human error.
-I would like to access the quality of the data for this subsect and determine if there are any necessary changes.
+I would like to assess the quality of the data for this subsect and determine if there are any necessary changes.

 ### Boundary